ervandew/eclim/src/doc/content/vim/common/vcs.rst

 .. _\:VcsChangeSet:

 - **:VcsChangeSet** [revision] -
   Opens a buffer with change set information for the supplied repository version or the current revision of the currently open file.
+The special revision "prev" can be used to see the changeset of the previous repository version.

   Like **:VcsLog**, this buffer will contain text links which allow you to perform other operations.